ApprenticeAI/frapy/docs/topics/api.rst

         For an introduction on signals see :ref:`topics-signals`.

-        For the API see :class:`~scrapy.signalmanager.SignalManager` class.
+        For the API see :class:`~frapy.signalmanager.SignalManager` class.

     .. attribute:: stats